bioconda/bioconda.github.io/_sources/recipes/telescope/README.rst.txt

    :replaces_section_title:
    :noindex:

    Single locus resolution of Transposable ELEment expression.
+This is an updated release from the original code to fix a bug and reinstate \-\-stranded\_mode.
+The code for 1.0.4 is from a fork \(https\:\/\/github.com\/hanalysis\/telescope\) of the original repo\, with cherry\-picked commits from the sc\-remove branch of the original.

    :homepage: https://github.com/mlbendall/telescope
    :license: MIT / MIT